 We entered into a shareholders' agreement on March 1, 2011 with US Airways, Inc. (the "American Shareholders' Agreement"), which later assigned its rights and obligations thereunder by operation of law to American following the merger of US Airways, Inc. and American.
-Under the American Shareholders' Agreement, as amended by those certain letter agreements dated as of February 27, 2014 and March 22, 2017, American has agreed to vote any shares of our common stock that exceed American's fully diluted interest, including all issued and outstanding capital stock and warrants (which, as of March 31, 2018, was 10.6%) in the manner directed by our Board of Directors.
-By way of example, American holds 1,000,000 shares of our issued and outstanding shares of common stock.
-Under the terms of the American Shareholders' Agreement, American's percentage interest in our fully diluted equity as of March 31, 2018 was 10.6%.
-Our fully diluted equity equals the sum of our issued and outstanding shares of common stock (4,957,686 at March 31, 2018) and shares issuable upon exercise of outstanding warrants (4,456,362 at March 31, 2018) or 9,414,048 shares.
-Accordingly, based on the terms of the American Shareholders Agreement, American may only vote 526,626 of its 1,000,000 shares (i.e., 10.6% x 9,414,048), with the remaining 473,374 shares owned by American subject to a proxy in favor of our Board of Directors.
-The American Shareholders' Agreement terminates upon our mutual agreement or the exercise or expiration of all of our outstanding warrants.
+Under the American Shareholders' Agreement, as amended by those certain letter agreements dated as of February 27, 2014 and March 22, 2017, American has agreed to vote any shares of our common stock that exceed American's fully-diluted interest, including all issued and outstanding capital stock and warrants (which, as of March 31, 2018, was 10.6%) in the manner directed by our Board of Directors.
+By way of example, American holds 2,500,000 shares of our issued and outstanding shares of common stock.
+Under the terms of the American Shareholders' Agreement, American's percentage interest in our fully-diluted equity as of March 31, 2018 was 10.6%.
+Our fully-diluted equity as of March 31, 2018 equalled the sum of our issued and outstanding shares of common stock (12,394,215) and shares issuable upon exercise of outstanding warrants (11,140,905), or 23,535,120 shares.
+Accordingly, based on the terms of the American Shareholders' Agreement, as of March 31, 2018, American could only vote 1,316,565 of its 2,500,000 shares (i.e., 10.6% x 23,535,120), with the remaining 1,183,435 shares owned by American subject to a proxy in favor of our Board of Directors.
+Any transferee of American's shares will not be subject to these voting obligations or corresponding proxy.
+The American Shareholders' Agreement or the exercise or expiration of all of our outstanding warrants.

 On June 1, 2016, we entered into an amended and restated shareholders' agreement (the "Citigroup Shareholders' Agreement) with Citigroup Global Markets Inc. ("Citigroup"), whereby Citigroup, in consideration for our extension of its outstanding warrants and our approval of its purchase of additional shares of our capital stock, agreed to vote certain shares of our common stock in the manner directed by our Board of Directors.
-Specifically, any shares of our capital stock held by Citigroup that exceed Citigroup's fully diluted percentage interest in us must be voted in such manner.
-As of March 31, 2018, 11,008 shares of common stock held by Citigroup were subject to these voting obligations, our Board of Directors has been appointed as Citigroup's proxy to vote such shares of our common stock owned by Citigroup in the manner prescribed in the Citigroup Shareholders' Agreement.
+Specifically, any shares of our capital stock held by Citigroup that exceed Citigroup's fully-diluted percentage interest in us must be voted in such manner.
+As of March 31, 2018, 27,520 shares of common stock held by Citigroup were subject to these voting obligations.
+To secure Citigroup's voting obligations, our Board of Directors has been appointed as Citigroup's proxy to vote such shares of our common stock owned by Citigroup in the manner prescribed in the Citigroup Shareholders' Agreement.
 The Citigroup Shareholders' Agreement terminates when all of our outstanding warrants have been exercised or are expired, as the case may be, or upon our agreement.

-As with Citigroup and Penguin, we have entered into shareholders' agreements with other 5% shareholders as of the dates set forth below.
+We have entered into shareholders' agreements with other 5% shareholders as of the dates set forth below.
 Each shareholders' agreement contains voting covenants and an irrevocable proxy identical to the provisions of the Citigroup Shareholders' Agreement described above.
 These shareholders' agreements terminate upon the exercise or expiration of all of our outstanding warrants, or upon our mutual agreement.
 As of March 31, 2018, the following number of shares were subject to the voting restrictions for each respective shareholder:

-231,622 shares of our common stock held by Penguin Lax, Inc. are subject to voting covenants pursuant to a Shareholders' Agreement dated December 12, 2017 by and between us, Penguin Lax, Inc. and P Marblegate Ltd.;
+579,055 shares of our common stock held by Penguin Lax, Inc. are subject to voting covenants pursuant to a Shareholders' Agreement dated December 12, 2017 by and among us, Penguin Lax, Inc. and P Marblegate Ltd.;